stapi-spec/stapi-spec/README.md

   - [Example workflows](#example-workflows)

 ## About

-The Sensor Tasking API (STAPI) defines a JSON-based web API to query for potential future data and place orders ("tasking") for potential future data from remote sensing data providers (satellite or airborne).
+The Sensor Tasking API (STAPI) defies a JSON-based web API to query for spatio-temporal analytic and data products derived from remote sensing (satellite or airborne) providers.
+The specification supports both products derived from new tasking and products from provider archives.

 STAPI takes much of the work done by the STAC community and applies the lessons learned to this specification.
 The major departure from STAC is the requirement for uncertainty in many of the STAPI properties.
-For example, a user requesting a data capture can provide a range of dates when they would like to capture.
+For example, a user requesting a data product can provide a range of dates when they would like to capture.
 Conversely, a data provider cannot be certain of cloud cover in the future and must return a range of cloud cover probabilities to a user.

 The STAPI specifications define several new entities: **Products**, **Opportunities**, and **Orders**.
 These are derived from the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.

-Ideally, STAPI requests to providers will be ultimately fulfilled via delivery of a STAC Item, so STAPI aims to align with STAC core and extensions.
+In many cases STAPI requests to providers will be ultimately fulfilled via delivery of a STAC Item, so STAPI aims to align with STAC core and extensions.

 The core STAPI specification provides a structure and language to describe **Products**, **Opportunities**, and **Orders**.
-The process of interacting with a data provider is done through a REST API.
+The process of interacting with a Product provider is done through a REST API.

 ## Introduction

+Generally speaking, users of STAPI will review available Products from one or more providers, request Opportunities that are possible Orders for those Products, and then submit one or more Orders to receive Products from Providers represented by one or more data artifacts.

+The STAPI is primarily designed around machine-to-machine interactions.

+See the [Product README](product/README.md) for more.

 ## STAPI Description